raeginez/railsproject/README.md

 Once a connection has been established there is only a 30 second window for a response to be sent, else a H12 error will be logged.

-Heroku routing offers simultaneous connections by supporting multiple cocurrent connections.
+Heroku routing offers simultaneous connections by supporting multiple co-current connections.

 All info and error logs are stored in the Heroku router log format.